 - Glossary of Trail Running Terms

-Trail running means running primarily off-road, such as on dirt and forest trails.
-Running trails can be as mellow as a 5k lap around your local city park or as extreme as a multi-day running adventure across remote mountain ranges.
+Trail running means primarily off road running, such as running on dirt and forest trails.
+Running trails can be as mellow as a 5k lap around your local city park or as extreme as a multi-day mountain running adventure across remote terrain.

 On some days I’m feeling like I can run trails much faster than usual, and that can have everything to do with how wet and slippery the ground is underfoot through to how hard I want to push myself on that day, and of course my fitness levels.
 This can be a bit of an adjustment to make when you’re used to monitoring your runs by pace and splits, but trust me, it’s an easy one to make, and very liberating.